The Ultimate Guide to Content Marketing in 2022

 - Google Trends shows you how search volumes for a particular phrase, topic or keyword have changed, often highlighting what is currently trending within your sector.

 - Keyword research tools such as SEMrush can show you what users are currently searching for, which makes it a great tool for SEO optimised content such as blog articles and even some video content.
+As one of the UK’s leading SEO agencies, we use these tools to help our clients dominate search rankings.

 - Google Analytics data can show you how people are currently coming to your site and, when linked up with Google Search Console, the exact queries that are bringing users to the site.
 This can be useful in terms of showing you where to start when creating content, as well as whether you have any particularly well-converting existing content that can be further optimised.